agrc/electrofishing/README.md

 1. `npm run build` or `npm run build-stage`
 1. `npm run deploy` (builds a zip file to send to DWR) or `npm run deploy-stage` or `npm run deploy-stage-app-only` (deploys only the `app` and `react-app` packages) (much faster via VPN)

+### Cutting a new release

+1. Add a new entry to `_src/ChangeLog.html`.
+1. `grunt bump:<patch/minor/etc>`
+1. Republish Map and/or GP services, if needed (see steps above).
+1. Build and deploy app using steps above.

 ## Test Deployment

 1. Credentials are in the agrc wiki